kevin-gwyrdh/KanbanTxt/README.md

 # KanbanTxt

-This is a lovely editor.
+Gwyrdh - This is a lovely editor.
 This fork is for my hacks on the script to work it work better for me.

 A light todo.txt editor that display the to do list as a kanban board.
 See [here](https://github.com/todotxt/todo.txt) for a detailed description of the todo.txt format.

 The goal was to have a one file script that open a tkinter GUI to edit my todo.txt files and displaying a kanban view of my tasks.

-Gwyrdh - achieved this wonderfully :-)
+Gwyrdh - imho krisnumber24 achieved this wonderfully :-)

 ## Prerequisites